 Our cash flows and earnings are subject to fluctuations due to changes in foreign currency exchange rates, interest rates and other factors.
-There were no significant changes in our market risk exposures for the three months ended March 31, 2015.
-This is discussed in further detail in our 2014 Annual Report on Form 10-K filed with the SEC on March 6, 2015.
+There were no significant changes in our market risk exposures for the three and six months ended June 30, 2015.
+This is discussed in further detail in our Annual Report on Form 10-K for the year ended December 31, 2014 filed with the SEC on March 6, 2015.